Choosing the right ecommerce platform can make or break your business.

 Neto is a hosted ecommerce platform going head-to-head with Shopify, offering Aussie business owners a new option, tailored to the needs of companies in Australia.

 But is it the best choice for your business in 2022?

 - Shopify is the world’s most popular ecommerce platform, having grown to power over one million stores since its launch in 2004.

 - This platform is an excellent choice for beginners, as you don’t need any experience in coding or website design.
 As such, you can get started quickly, forget about tricky development processes, and simply focus on building your ecommerce business.

 - With Shopify, you can launch an online store in about an hour by using its intuitive drag-and-drop website builder tool, and by availing of the many preset ecommerce themes and design templates.
 For advanced features, you can download third-party plugins to improve sales performance and content marketing functionalities.

 What is Neto?

-- Integration is the core mission of Neto, as it seeks to minimize bloated tech stacks, giving retail business owners an easy way to centralize their operations.
+- Integration is the core mission of Neto, as it seeks to minimise bloated tech stacks, giving retail business owners an easy way to centralise their operations.
 As a cloud-based platform, inventory, stock records, and contact lists are automatically updated with real-time changes.